wavemaker/docs/learn/on-premise/observability/logs-aggregation/kibana.md

 The "**.keyword**" suffix mentioned in all the above filters is optional.
 Adding it will just help in auto-suggestion.
 :::

-Besides, the above mentioned filters Kibana supports many more filters, but the above should be more than sufficient in most cases.
+Apart from the filters mentioned above, Kibana supports many more filters, but the above should be more than sufficient in most cases.

 ### How to apply filters